 - Do your people have the relevant and robust total skill set to do the job today and tomorrow?

-Human Asset Impact Analysis: Consider that Unless your human assets are in a state of continual appreciation the following will be the potential impacts to your organization.
+Human Asset Impact Analysis: Consider that unless your human assets are in a state of continual appreciation, the following can impact your organization:

 - Your growth initiatives will stall and not accelerate or optimize.

 - Your productivity issues will have obsolescence built into your strategy, impacting growth acceleration.

-- You will be wearing out your human assets, compromising organizational agility and business resilience, and impacting the ability to grow and optimize.
+- You will be wearing out/burning out your human assets, compromising organizational agility and business resilience, and impacting the ability to grow and optimize.

 - You may be funding prolonged underperformance, impacting productivity, capacity, and profitability.

-- You may be compromising the ability to maximize strategic opportunities and create competitive advantage.
+- You may be compromising the ability to maximize strategic opportunities and create a competitive advantage.

-What are the organizational costs and risks that are impacted by static or depreciating human assets?
+What are the organizational costs and risks impacted by static or depreciating human assets?

 - Identify who is current, trending & static

 - Identify the cost structure & the real cost of your people by productivity percentages against 100%: